zirpo/auto-blogger-repo/memory-bank/activeContext.md

     - Modified `_includes/base.njk` to include a navigation link to the "Now" page.
     - Appended new CSS rules to `css/style.css` for generic page content and "last updated" text.
     - Updated `.eleventyignore` to exclude `Change Request_ BLOG-03.md`.
+- Implemented changes from "Change Request: BLOG-04":
+    - Modified `_includes/base.njk` to add social connection links to the footer.
+    - Appended new CSS rules to `css/style.css` for styling the social links and footer layout.
+    - Updated `.eleventyignore` to exclude `Change Request_ BLOG-04.md`.

 ## Next Steps
 - Verify the implemented changes by running the Eleventy development server.
+- Update the memory bank to reflect the completion of "Change Request: BLOG-04".

 ## Active Decisions and Considerations
 - The current structure is simple and effective for a basic blog.